seadowg/seadowg.github.com/docs/drive-sync.md

 layout: docs
 ---

 Drive Sync is an application for Supernote devices that helps you move files on and off them using a USB flash drive.
-This allows you to keep your Supernote's Wi-Fi off at all times increasing the security and privacy of the device as well as it's battery life.
+This allows you to keep your Supernote's Wi-Fi off at all times, increasing the security and privacy of the device, as well as it's battery life.

 ## Setup